amoe/allen-moronuki/allen_moronuki_notes.md

 in scope, flip it if not.
 Then we don't return a tuple, instead we just return a Maybe Char.

+A&M do a weird thing in 'handleGuess' which looks like an early return on the surface but actually is not.
+Nested returns just return from the local do block.

+Not quite sure what the signature on 'forever' implies.
+How is gameOver going to work?
+Can't this have a bug whereby it can't exit before the win condition is checked?

+Whatever the result of a `do` block is, it fulfils the conditions of Applicative.
+By looking at the :info output for `IO` we can see that it fulfils the conditions for Applicative also.

+Note the list destructuring in the case condition.
+It allows pattern matching on a list that contains a single value.

 # 2020-01-29